PedroQuinta/data-structures-peek/README.md

 Binary Trees (BST):

-- With trees I ended up making a couple of more methods that seemes challenging enough and that would allow me to cement my knowledge.
+- With trees I ended up making a couple of more methods that seemed challenging enough and that would allow me to cement my knowledge.

 Hope this helps ...